yildirim7mustafa/vfBootcamp/README.md

     cd vfBootcamp
     ```

-For local development you can use mongodb with docker compose
+For local development you can use mongodb with docker compose.

 * **Run mongodb with docker-compose**:
     ```bash